Vestibular schwannoma: Surgical treatment

 In 1986, at a meeting for neurosurgeons in San Francisco, the House group endorsed a guideline for the surgical treatment of VS: "The best opportunity for successful removal of an acoustic neuroma is when it is small: when first diagnosed."
 At the time of the NIH Consensus Development Conference for Acoustic Neuroma in 1991, microsurgery was definitely the predominant management strategy for VS. The consensus conference's panel of experts reported: "Currently, the ideal treatment for symptomatic patients with vestibular schwannoma is the total excision of the tumor in a single stage with minimal morbidity and mortality and with preservation of neurological function."
 Total surgical removal was not, however, the only treatment indicated at the time.
-Partial removals were in use to debulk very large VSs threatening to compress vital structures.
+Partial removal was used to debulk very large VSs threatening to compress vital structures.
 And long-term observation management was deemed appropriate as MRI scans began to reveal more and more small tumors with stable neurological symptoms.